California Cannabis Business Law

 Manzuri Law is a dedicated team of attorneys and policy consultants with over 30 years' combined experience in California cannabis law.
-Our aggressive legal experts provide counsel to hundreds of established cannabis businesses in all stages of their formation and structure, including local permitting and state licensing, ongoing operations and regulatory compliance, and expansion.
-As established experts, we consistently work with local governments and the state agencies to ensure our clients' success.
+Our aggressive legal experts provide counsel to hundreds of established cannabis businesses in all stages of their formation and structure, including transactional law, local permitting and state licensing, ongoing operations, regulatory compliance, and expansion.
+As established experts, we consistently work with cannabis businesses in corporate strategy and risk assessment.
+We also work closely with local governments and the state agencies to ensure our clients' success.

 A Brief History of California's Cannabis Laws

 In 1996, the Compassionate Use Act (“CUA”) made medical cannabis legal.
 Thereafter, Medical Marijuana Program Act (“MMP”) and the 2008 Attorney General Guidelines for Security and Non-Diversion of Medical Marijuana (“AGG”) set forth an unofficial framework for businesses to operate within- the collective and cooperative models.

 In the 20 years' since a gray legal market evolved and the collective and cooperative model thrived.
 In the collective model, medical cannabis patients were allowed to grow for and sell to other medical marijuana patients and receive compensation but were highly limited due to the uncertainty of the law along with a non-profit requirement under the AGG.

 The Attorney General Guidelines, along with the CUA and MMP, until recently, exclusively governed medical cannabis and medical cannabis businesses (“CB”) in a gray area.